-GT-Shenzhen Office Manager Mr. Zhiya Wang is the first point of contact for students and faculty encountering any emergency.
-His cell phone number is +86 186-6459-4112; his email address is zwang641@gatech.edu.
-He has the cell phone number of each program participant and is connected with all students on the social media platform WeChat.
-In case of emergency, he will notify everyone by text to the cell phone, a message on WeChat, followed by an email to the group.
+GT-Shenzhen Student Affairs Coordinator, Ms. Yuan Zhang is the first point of contact for students and faculty encountering any emergency.
+Her cell phone number is +86 184-7559-8953; his email address is yuanzhang@gtsi.edu.cn.
+She has the cell phone number of each program participant and is connected with all students on the social media platform WeChat.
+In case of emergency, she will notify everyone by text to the cell phone, a message on WeChat, followed by an email to the group.

-In case of any security issues in the area, the police will alert the property management company which alerts the GT-Shenzhen Office Manager Mr. Wang, who will in turn alert all program participants as described above.
+In case of any security issues in the area, the police will alert the property management company which alerts the GT-Shenzhen Student Affairs Coordinator Ms. Zhang, who will in turn alert all program participants as described above.